vaginessa/EAPD.wikii/Wiki.md

 This release comes with an Installer and support for all OpenWrt 15.x/^ Devices that have enough internal storage to run without an added extroot, ie. the Wifi-Pineapple Tetra.
 A module will soon be written to add easy access on the Wifi-Pineapple PineAP Management Interface.
 And adding niceness option for external extroot or Wifi-Pineapple Nano installs to avoid errors.

-From a clean install just issue these following commands to run the setup:
+From a clean install just issue these following commands to run the installer:

      cd